oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 This configuration requires JWT auth on all requests.

 Restart the server.
-Use `control-c` to stop it if it's running.
+Use `CTRL + C` to stop it if it's running.

 ```bash
 ./gradlew bootRun